aazayka/sytac_share/README.md

 You are assigned to you own private repository.
 Please use your own branch and do not commit on master.
 When the assignment is finished, please create a pull request on the master of this repository, and your contact person will be notified automatically.

+---
+## Build and run ##
+1) `mvn clean compile exec:java` if you are not afraid of extra output in console
+2) `mvn clean package && cd target && java -jar java-exercise-1.0.0-SNAPSHOT.jar` option 2